 Always return the seat to the aisle facing position for proper use of seat belts while traveling.

-To slide the seat: Pull up on the slide lever located on the lower right side or left side of the seat, depending on model.

-Slide seat to desired position and release lever.
+To slide the seat: Pull up on the slide lever located on the lower right side of the seat.
+Slide to desired position and release lever.

 SEAT BELTS